adopt-liveview/adopt-liveview/priv/pages/2024/04-09-slots-with-attributes-en_US.md

 LiveviewPlayground.start(router: CustomRouter, scripts: ["https://cdn.tailwindcss.com"])
 ```

 Our slot has gained something new in its definition!
-Using a `do` block we can declare which attributes are pertinent to that specific slot.
+Using a `do` block we can declare which attributes are important to that specific slot.
 In this case, just `class`.

-Additionally, we changed the way we render the slot to use a `:for={title_slot <- @title}` loop so that we can look at each use of `<:title>` individually to get its classes.
+Additionally we changed the way we render the slot to use a `:for={title_slot <- @title}` loop so that we can look at each use of `<:title>` individually to get its classes.
 Inside the `class` attribute we use a list to be able to apply the optional attributes that we can extract using `Map.get(title_slot, :class)` (which will be `nil` by default, resulting in no class being applied).
 Finally, inside our loop we modify the use of `render_slot/2` so that it uses the current loop variable `<%= render_slot(title_slot) %>`.

 Great!
-Now your slots can have attributes specifically in them.
-We managed to solve the original problem: on the home page we would like the slot title to have a different attribute than the other!
+Now your slots can have attributes in them.
+We managed to solve the original problem: on the home page we would like the slot title to have a different attribute than the other page!

 ## Recap!

-- Each slot is actually a map list type assignment.
+- Each slot is actually a list of map assign.
 - Slots can be given attributes and we can document this using `slot/2` with a `do` block.
-- To access slot attributes we need to loop through `@slot_name`.
-Then just use `Map.get(loop_item, :attribute_name)`.
+- To access slot attributes we need to loop through `@slot_name` then use `Map.get(loop_item, :attribute_name)`.